Key takeaways

 Setting up tracking on your website in a nutshell

-Tracking all these metrics might seem overwhelming, but some solutions can help you with that and reduce your efforts to a minimum.
+Tracking all these metrics might seem overwhelming, but analytics tools can help you with that and reduce your efforts to a minimum.

-One of these services is Luigi’s Box Analytics, which gives insights into your e-commerce performance.
-It has a simple, intuitive dashboard that provides fast, visual feedback.
-In addition, you get detailed content analysis to help you improve your e-commerce store and tailor it to meet the needs of 2023.
+One of these services is Luigi’s Box Analytics, which gives valuable insights into your e-commerce performance, including key metrics like customer conversion rate.
+It has a simple, intuitive dashboard that provides fast visual feedback.
+In addition, you get detailed content analysis to help you improve your e-commerce KPIs and store performance and tailor it to meet the needs for e-commerce success.

-With all these metrics at your disposal, you can make the best decisions for your business and keep it going strong in 2023.
+With all these metrics at your disposal, you can make the best business decisions and keep it going strong in 2026.

 More blog posts from this author